This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 - Only works in the US

 - Accuracy of the map address function can be unreliable in particularly rural areas (although satellite imaging seems to always works well)

-This is a classic radio pet locator and again is very popular, although has some tracking limitations in comparison to GPS trackers.
-One part of the device is attached to your dog’s collar while a separate handheld device allows you to track them with one single button push.
+This is a classic pet locator and again is very popular.
+One part of the device is attached to your dog’s collar while a mobile app allows you to track them with one single button push.

-You can send out radio signals from the handheld device whenever you want and the collar attachment will always respond with its location, providing it’s in the range.
-The range is about 2 miles maximum (although less in built-up or hilly areas).
+You can send check the app whenever you want and the collar attachment will always respond with its location.
 It can advise on your dog’s distance from you in real time and provide directions.